 One way to prevent an alcohol overdose is by limiting your alcohol consumption, but the most effective method for avoiding an alcohol overdose is to abstain from drinking altogether.

-If you are unable to control how much alcohol you drink once you start or if you have seen this behavior in someone you care about, it is a clear sign of an alcohol use disorder, and it is vital you seek professional addiction services.
+If you are unable to control how much alcohol you drink once you start or if you have seen this behavior in someone you care about, it is a clear sign of an alcohol abuse, and it is vital you seek professional addiction services.
 Alcohol is dangerous, and detox must be taken into consideration before stopping.